Last Updated: March 14, 2023

 4. Declaring an Incident

-Under the authority of the Chief Information Officer, the Information Security Officer (or the designee), or Privacy Officer can declare a privacy or IT security incident.
+Under the authority of the Chief Information Officer, the Chief Information Security Officer, the Chief Privacy & Clinical Compliance Officer, or their designees can declare a privacy or IT security incident.
 It is the responsibility of these individuals to evaluate the reported concern using the tools and risk assessment guides expeditiously to determine its authenticity and severity.
 Severity judgments will be based on ongoing persistent threats, the volume of data involved, and the potential for reputational and/or financial harm to the institution, or any affected individuals.

-Low-scale severity incidents will be handled by the ITS Security & Identity Management team or the Privacy Office.
-For more severe incidents, the Information Security Officer or Privacy Officer will convene into a meeting the core members of the Security & Privacy Incident Response Team (SPIRT) and begin drafting the initial incident report.
+Low-scale severity incidents will be handled by the ITS Security team or the Compliance & Privacy Office.
+For more severe incidents, the Chief Information Security Officer or Chief Privacy & Clinical Compliance Officer will convene into a meeting the core members of the Security & Privacy Incident Response Team (SPIRT) and begin drafting the initial incident report.
 The initial details of the incident will be discussed with the SPIRT core team at this time.

 The SPIRT core team members include: